 Dr. Chandra obtained her Master of Public Health degree from the University of Illinois-Chicago, with a dual focus in Maternal and Child Nutrition and Health and Global Health.
 She then received her medical degree from Loyola University and held the position of National Chair of the Nutrition and Preventive Medicine Committee for the American Medical Student Association.
 She completed a residency in Family Medicine at Providence Medical Center in Seattle as an extension of her commitment to work with underserved, diverse populations.
 She was a founding member and integrative nutrition faculty for the Global Medicine Education Foundation and helped to create a one month living/learning integrative health learning program for 4th year medical students as well as an 18 month combined on-site and distance integrative medicine learning program for health professionals called Transformative Medicine: The Ecology of Healing.
 She has recently completed Duke University’s Leadership Program in Integrative Healthcare to advance her skills in leadership and management.
-She is presently on sabbatical focusing on her next steps of bringing root cause, food as medicine principles to help address food insecurity and health disparity issues, while working concurrently to help address root causes of climate change.
+She serves as an educator and facilitator for the Institute for Functional Medicine, the pioneer and global leader in functional medicine education.